DataBiosphere/dsub/README.md

 Cloud SDK](https://cloud.google.com/sdk/).

-If you will be using the `local` provider for faster job development, you *will* need to install the Google Cloud SDK, which uses `gsutil` to ensure file operation semantics consistent with the Google `dsub` providers.
+If you will be using the `local` provider for faster job development, you *will* need to install the Google Cloud SDK, which uses `gcloud storage` to ensure file operation semantics consistent with the Google `dsub` providers.

 1. [Install the Google Cloud SDK](https://cloud.google.com/sdk/)